New Mexico scientist creates flu forecasting software

 LOS ALAMOS, N.M.
 (KRQE) – The flu is unpredictable, at least until now.
-A scientist at Los Alamos National Lab is responsible for creating software that forecasts flu activity across the country.
-That software is showing things are not looking good for this flu season.
+A scientist at Los Alamos National Lab is responsible for creating software that forecasts flu activity across the country and that software is showing things are not looking good for this flu season.

 “Forecasting the flu has a lot of implications for all sorts of areas for public health.
 Including resource allocations so to know when hospitals should staff up and staff down,” said Osthus.